Entheogenesis Australis

 Who’s on this year’s Garden States program?

-The first round of contributors for Garden States: Regeneration has been announced.
-This year’s program brings together a remarkable group of thinkers, researchers, artists, healers and cultural leaders who explore ethnobotany, psychedelics, mental health, philosophy, wellbeing, and botanical practices.
+Garden States: Regeneration has begun announcing its much-anticipated conference program.
+This year’s lineup brings together a remarkable group of thinkers, researchers, artists, healers, and cultural leaders exploring ethnobotany, psychedelics, mental health, philosophy, wellbeing, and botanical practices.

 This is just the beginning; more contributors will be announced soon as we continue to build a lively and diverse program that celebrates the intersection of plant knowledge, culture, and healing.